voxel-graphics-card/sorting-algorithm-visualizer/README.md

     Heap Sort

-Array elements are drawn as vertical bars, with the bar height representing their value.
-Specific colors are used to highlight elements currently being compared, swapped, or finalized.

-Requirements
+#Build & Requirements

+Prerequisites

-To build and run this project, you need:
+To successfully compile and run this program, you must have the following dependencies installed:

-    A C++ compiler (supporting C++17 or later).
+    A C++ compiler supporting C++17 or newer (e.g., GCC, Clang, MSVC).

-    The SDL3 Development Libraries installed on your system.
+    The SDL3 Development Libraries.

-Note: This project uses standard console input/output for menus and controls, meaning it does not require the SDL_ttf library.

-Build and Run Instructions
+#Compilation Instructions

-1. Compiling the Code

-Since this is a single-file project (viz_sort_algo.cpp), you must link it against the SDL3 library during compilation.
+Since this is a single-file project (viz_sort_algo.cpp), you must link directly against the SDL3 library.

-Example Compilation Command (using g++):
+Typical Compilation Command (Linux/macOS using g++):
 Bash

 g++ viz_sort_algo.cpp -o sort_visualizer `sdl3-config --cflags --libs` -std=c++17

-(You may need to adjust the command if sdl3-config is not available or if your SDL3 libraries are in non-standard locations.)

-2. Execution
+Execution

 Run the compiled executable from your terminal.
-The application will first display a welcome message and control menu in the console before opening the graphical visualization window.
+The program starts with a console menu for selection and controls the visualization window from there.
 Bash

 ./sort_visualizer

-User Controls
+🎮 Controls

-Interaction is handled via specific key presses while the visualization window is active:
+The application uses intuitive key bindings to manage the simulation flow while the visualization window is active:
-Key	Algorithm / Action
+Key	Functionality	Description
-0	Generate a new, randomized list of elements.
+0	New Array	Generates a new, fully randomized list of elements.
-1 - 6	Start the corresponding sorting algorithm (e.g., 1 for Selection Sort, 6 for Heap Sort).
+1-6	Start Sort	Initiates the corresponding sorting algorithm.
-Spacebar	Toggle Pause or Resume the simulation.
+Spacebar	Pause/Resume	Toggles the state of the simulation.
-Up Arrow	Increase the visualization speed (decrease the delay).
+Up Arrow	Speed Up	Decreases the delay between steps, accelerating the sort.
-Down Arrow	Decrease the visualization speed (increase the delay).
+Down Arrow	Slow Down	Increases the delay, allowing for closer observation.
-Q	Quit the SDL window and return to the main console menu.
+Q	Quit Window	Closes the SDL graphics window, returning you to the main console menu.
--1 (in console)	Quit the entire program.

-Important Note: The list size is fixed at 120 elements for optimal display on the screen.
-Delays are artificially added to faster algorithms (like Merge Sort and Quick Sort) so that their complex steps can be properly visualized in real-time.
+Performance Note: Faster algorithms (like Merge Sort and Quick Sort) have an artificial delay built-in so that their steps remain observable by the human eye.